American's Discover Columbus Everyday

 located at the border of

 Mexico.
-The park exhibit
+The park exhibit hall and historic

-capture the history of the
+structures capture the history of the Pancho

-historic Camp Furlong.
-The
+Villa Raid and historic Camp Furlong.
+The large

-utility hookups for campers
+campground offers utility hookups for campers

-with RVs, and a playground
+with RVs, and a playground for the kids.

 Otherwise